siza94/habit_tracker_app/README.md

 Users can create, edit, and delete habits, and track progress through daily, weekly, and monthly streak calculations that will keep you more informed about the habits you are forming.

-This project was built as part of a IU International University of Applied AScience learning project in applying fundamental principles when building a Python project using object orientated principles.
+This project was built as part of a IU International University of Applied Sciences learning project in applying fundamental principles when building a Python project using object orientated principles.

 ---